sauerbraten/crudapi/README.md

 	{"id":"1361703578"}

 The ID in the reply is created by your storage implementation, typically a wrapper for a database, so when you insert something you get the ID of the inserted data.
-The MapStorage we use here simply uses the unix timestamp (which is definitely not recommended!).
+The MapStorage we use here simply uses random numbers (which is definitely not recommended).

 Create *Plastic Beach* as *album*: